Luxe for less: 10 of the best affordable engagement rings

 Gemstones make for stunning, original engagement rings and are particularly good for brides who aren’t keen on all the fussy tradition or just like to stand out from the crowd.
 September’s rich, vibrant birthstone is a nice touch if your bride’s birthday, or your anniversary, or wedding falls within the same month.

-This slightly less common formation contains four brilliant diamonds surrounding a larger, focal stone and is guaranteed to capture any onlooker’s attention.
-The side stones provide added sparkle and brilliance to accentuate the centre stone, all on a dainty, tapering 18K white gold band.
+This slightly less common formation contains four brilliant diamonds flanking a larger, focal stone and is guaranteed to capture any onlooker’s attention.
+The outer stones provide added sparkle and brilliance to accentuate the centre stone, all on a dainty, tapering, 18K white gold band.

-If you’re looking to evoke eternal commitment right from the get-go, then a full, eternity-style engagement ring could be for you.
-This style is becoming increasingly popular for brides who want something a little different.
-This grain set has tiny, clam-like ellipses, which gently hold the round brilliant diamonds in place.
-This one is in hardy platinum.
+If you’re looking to evoke eternal commitment right from the get-go, then a full eternity-style engagement ring could be for you.
+This is becoming increasingly popular for brides who want something a little different.
+This grain set has tiny, clam-like ellipses, which gently hold the round brilliant diamonds in place set in hardy platinum.

 Cluster diamond rings are an alternative engagement ring which ask the question, ‘why have one diamond when you can have seven?’
 Designed so that each diamond lights up the next, each stone is held in a classic claw set into a charming flower shape.
 Great for boho brides, nature lovers, or brides with a floral name.

-This combination of the marquis and round brilliant cut pear-shaped diamonds is immensely popular and makes a beautiful, unconventional focal piece for engagement rings.
+This combination of the marquise and round brilliant-cut pear-shaped diamonds is immensely popular and makes a beautiful, unconventional focal piece for engagement rings.
 This ring displays a cluster of sparkling brilliant diamonds to offset the pear centrepiece.

 An oval diamond is rarely seen on engagement rings, and adds to the daintiness of this ring.
 The rose gold band is a pretty, versatile alternative to yellow or white gold and looks great on people with warm skin tones.
 Rub-over settings are good because they are incredibly secure and don’t come with the risk of snagging on clothes like a claw setting does.